studica/studica-docs-worldskills/source/docs/Sensors/limit-switches.rst

              * DIO ros threads (publishers and services) will run asynchronously in the background */

+            ros::NodeHandle nh; //internal reference to the ROS node that tourm program will use to interacts with the ROS system
+            VMXPi vmx(true, (uint8_t)50); //realtime bool and the update rate to use for the VMXPi AHRS/IMU interface, defalut is 50hz within a valid range of 4-200Hz

             DigitalOuptutROS(&nh, &vmx, channel);
             DigitalInputROS(&nh, &vmx, channel);